Choose Language

 What Involves a Red Team Exercise?

-Red Team exercises are so designed to mirror threat actor behaviour and primarily involves 3 phases.
+Red team exercises are so designed to mirror threat actor behaviour and primarily involves 3 phases.

 1. Setting Objectives and Planning

-A red team exercise begins with setting security objectives.
-IT security leaders or senior management officials meet, and red teamers sit together and defining, planning and aligning clear goals.
 The objectives vary from exfiltrating sensitive data and testing lateral movement detection to bypassing physical controls.
 Objectives ensure that the red teaming engagement is aligned with real business risks.

 2. Building a Team of Professionals